pratikchiwarkar/Js-Passord-Genrator/README.md

-# Tools
+# following tools are in Repo
-HTML CSS PHP and other basics tools
+1} Signup form with password Generator